pulumi/pulumi-hugo/themes/default/content/docs/intro/languages/java.md

 This will create a maven project with a `pom.xml` and a `Pulumi.yaml` [project file]({{< relref "../concepts/project" >}}) containing some minimal metadata about your project (including a name and description which you may wish to change) and an `App.java` file in the `src/main/java/myproject` directory containing your program.

-To deploy your infrastructure, run `pulumi up` and Pulumi will build your app using maven(gradle is also supported) and perform the operations needed to deploy the infrastructure you have declared.
+To deploy your infrastructure, run `pulumi up` and Pulumi will build your app using maven (gradle is also supported) and perform the operations needed to deploy the infrastructure you have declared.

+To destroy your infrastructure, run `pulumi destroy` and Pulumi will terminate the resources that you've declared.

 This `java` template is cloud agnostic, and you will need to install additional Java modules for the cloud provider of your choice.
 Additional templates are available that do this for you: